-The Teacher Preparation Academy aims to inspire and prepare students who speak more than one language to enter the teaching profession.
+The Teacher Preparation Academy aims to inspire and prepare students to enter the teaching profession.
 The goal of the Teacher Preparation Academy is to expose students to the teaching profession, building a pathway for students to pursue teacher education studies at the college level, and in the long term, for students to become part of our NECSD faculty and staff.